 The Renewable Heat Premium Payment (RHPP) scheme is now closed.
-Householders will be able to apply for the domestic RHI scheme when it launches shortly
+Householders can now apply for the domestic RHI scheme which launched on 9 April 2014

 The Renewable Heat Premium Payment (RHPP) householder voucher scheme closed on 31 March 2014.

-Householders will be able to apply for the domestic Renewable Heat Incentive scheme when it launches shortly.
+Householders can now apply for the domestic Renewable Heat Incentive scheme which launched on 9 April 2014.

 The RHPP scheme made one-off payments to householders to help them buy renewable heating technologies – solar thermal panels, heat pumps and biomass boilers.

 The scheme ran from August 2011 until 31 March 2014

 Registered providers of social housing were able to bid for funds to install renewable heating technologies in their housing stock.
 These competitions were open to all registered social landlords; this included local authorities, charities, private companies and partnerships.